 According to the CDC, due to the possible presence of the virus in semen or in other body fluids, the suggested timeframes for waiting to get pregnant after possible exposure are:

 – Women returning from areas where transmission of Zika, are advised to wait at least 2 months after last possible exposure or symptoms start.

 – Men returning from areas where transmission of Zika virus is known to occur should wait at least 6 months after last possible exposure or symptoms start.

 How to protect yourself ?

-First and foremost, if you are thinking starting a surrogacy process, consider avoiding any travel to areas with Zika, however, if you must travel, you need to consult the physician before you travel.
+First and most important, if you are considering starting a surrogacy journey, try to avoid any travel to areas with Zika, however, if you must travel, you need to consult the physician before your trip.

 There are different countries that have been reported to have a high rate of the virus.
-Some of the countries include; Mexico, Barbados, Dominican Republic, French Guiana, Peru, Venezuela just to mention a few.
+Some of these countries are: Mexico, Barbados, Dominican Republic, French Guiana, Peru, Venezuela just to mention a few.

 If you live in or travel to areas that have been infested by the virus, you need to take the necessary precautions to ensure that you are safe.

 – Take the necessary steps to protect your home from thee mosquitos.
 You need to use the screens on your doors and also windows.
 It is also important for you to repair any holes that may be present to keep the mosquitoes out.

 – Always sleep under a mosquito bed net especially if you are pregnant